thatoddmailbox/kvm-base/README.md

 	* Suspect that probably one of the D+/D- lines is not well connected
 * The HPD and I2C lines are switched along with the ports.
 This means that switching ports will cause the connected source to think the monitor went away, which might not be what you want
 	* A future version will probably need to have some sort of EDID cloning/emulation, or have some way to keep the HPD line high after the monitor is connected?
+	* There is a workaround: cover the HPD pin (pin 19) of your HDMI cable with tape to block the HPD signal